 Situation 1 – You Have a Succession Plan:

 If you have a current CIO succession plan already in place, then the advice is straightforward: execute it.
-That’s you have these plans.
+That’s why you have these plans.

 However, while a succession plan indicates who within your company takes over the CIO position, it usually does not indicate how to make this person as successful as possible.
 Here are some important items to consider as you implement the succession plan:

 - Quickly get the new CIO joined up with the other C-Level executives.
+This helps ensure a fast track to aligning IT strategy with business strategy.

 - Hire an experienced CIO as a short-term coach to provide insight and support.
 This is often an excellent time to get some outside counsel.
 Realize your new CIO has come from inside the system, and it is often difficult to judge what’s “inside the box” unless you’re “outside the box.”
 When you match the new CIO with an independent and highly qualified CIO Consultant, it can show the newly promoted CIO how to do things differently, more effectively and efficiently, or in line with current, innovative thinking and best practices.